changliu98/AssemblageDocs/docs/source/dataset.rst

 Dump SQL file
 ~~~~~~~~~~~~~
-If you are not satisfying with SQLite's querying speed (which is slow compared to other database servers), you can also dump the database into SQL, then load into
+If you are not satisfying with SQLite's querying speed (which is slow compared to other database), you can also dump the database into SQL, then load into
 your preferred database solution.

 .. code-block:: sql